Norris Castle: Major Arthur Birkbeck (1917–1955)

 The estate passed to Major Arthur Birkbeck, who held the castle until his death in 1945.
-His wife, Florence, then retained Norris Castle until her death, sometime between 1952 and 1955.
+His wife, Florence, then retained Norris Castle until her death in 1955.
 Arthur Birkbeck was a major in the 2nd South Midland Brigade, Royal Field Artillery.
 He resigned his commission and was granted permission to retain his rank and to wear the prescribed uniform in 1911.

 In 1926, four men were charged at the County Petty Sessions with causing damage to growing daffodils at Norris Castle, by picking them.
 However, the benevolent Major Birkbeck said that he forgave them and wanted to withdraw the summons.
 He also very generously gave them jobs at the castle.
 The Chairman of the Bench discharged the defendants, saying that he had brought the case as a deterrent to others and said that any future case would have to be dealt with severely.

 A similar case arose in 1927, when three men were charged with causing willful damage to growing grass, by treading it down.
 They said that they did not believe that they were doing damage, as they were following a path.
 They were each fined 2s.
 6d., and ordered to pay 8d. damages.

 In November 1927, Major Birkbeck applied for a slaughter-house license at the castle.
 Although the estate grounds proved to be satisfactory, the application was deferred to a later date.

 In 1932, Major Birkbeck presented to the Cowes and East Cowes Councils a proposal to build an 'opening bridge' over the River Medina, on or near the site of the Chain Ferry.
 The scheme, which was estimated to cost around £35,000, was rejected by the Harbour Commissioners on the grounds that it would cause a probable obstruction to navigation.

 During the Second World War, the castle was used as a barracks for army troops.